Now offered in the evenings in five, online, virtual (live) sessions!

 Include your name, address, phone number, and course title to be dropped.
 Refunds will be made in the manner you paid us.
 Should books have already been ordered at time of cancellation notice (per verification from program manager) the cost of the books will be deducted from the refunded tuition.

-There are no refunds or cancellations for online courses.
+There are no refunds, cancellations, or transfers for online, self-paced courses.

 If a check is returned for insufficient funds, we will charge a returned check fee of $35.
 Checks will not be resubmitted.
 The replacement payment must include the additional $35 and be in the form of cash, money order, or credit card.

 If a course is already filled, a waiting list is usually available instead.
 If you are interested in placing your name on the waiting list, follow the checkout instructions to do so.
-If a space becomes available, a registration staff member will call you and ask if you are still interested.
-If you are interested, registration staff can take your payment information over the phone and complete your registration at that time.
+If a space becomes available, a registration staff member will contact you and ask if you are still interested.
+If you are interested, registration staff can assist you.

 Sometimes we have to cancel a course that does not meet minimum enrollment, or due to unforeseen events.
 If that happens, you will receive a full or pro-rated refund.
 Duke Continuing Studies reserves the right to substitute instructors or change the day a course meets.